Already losing sight of a New Year’s resolution? Try this technique

 One final point: The only constant in life is unpredictability, which goes hand-in-hand with the ongoing coronavirus pandemic.
 How many resolutions were made and then derailed?
 How many of us became disillusioned and consequently gave up?

 I’ve learned that it’s the internal changes we make that matter most.
-As Errey says, “Living a full life isn’t about making […] half-hearted decisions that don’t really mean anything.”
-Therefore, to make decisions you can feel proud of, consider what goals speak to you most, go for these aims, and don’t look back.
+“Living a full life isn’t about making . . . half-hearted decisions that don’t really mean anything,” Errey says.
+To make decisions you can feel proud of, consider what goals speak to you most, aim for those, and don’t look back.

-Aytekin Tank is the founder of Jotform, a popular online form builder.
-Established in 2006, Jotform allows customizable data collection for enhanced lead generation, survey distribution, payment collections, and more.
+Aytekin Tank is the founder of Jotform, an online form builder.